Editor’s note: Post updated in January 2022 to reflect new plugins.

 Envira Gallery is more of a gallery plugin with a WordPress capability.
 Still, for its designated purpose and the bonus, it’s one of the best, meaning you wouldn’t want to ignore this one.
 It comes with its own Videos Addon feature for WordPress and this lets you grab clips from YouTube, Wistia, or even your own self-hosted WordPress videos.

 Additionally, you get plenty of options when it comes to customizing your video embeds for your website.
-Envira Gallery lets you display videos with a number of options and easily too.
+Envira Gallery lets you display videos with several options and easily too.
 The said plugin lets you drag and drop to add videos or a gallery of videos on your blog.
-Of course, some of its more advanced functions come in at a premium price, but you can stay with free if you want.
+Of course, some of its more advanced functions come in at a premium price, but you can stay free if you want.

 Depending on what you’re working on, some videos may not be best uploaded to a site like YouTube.
 For example, if you’re selling a product or wanting a video to be seen by only a select group of people.
 With Video Embed & Thumbnail Generator, you can easily embed self-hosted videos in a wide variety of formats.
 Once a video is uploaded, you can choose a thumbnail from the video to set as the featured image, or add the URL to a different image.